 A person aggrieved by any act done or omitted, or any decision or order made, or any direction given, pursuant to the implementation or purported implementation of the provisions of this Part may appeal in writing to the Minister in the prescribed manner, if any, and the Minister may thereupon, in his absolute discretion, take such action as he thinks fit and effect shall be given to the determination of the Minister.

-[Section 58 inserted by No. 22 of 1974 s.
+[Section 58 inserted: No. 22 of 1974 s.
 21.]

 59. False documents and false statements